nfriedly/node-unblocker/readme.md

 ## Maybe Todo list

 * Mini-url form
-* Allow for removal of scripts (both <script /> tags and on*= handlers)
+* Allow for removal of scripts (both script tags and on*= handlers)
 * Web interface for managing the blocklist

 ## License
-This project and related problems are released under the terms of the [GNU GPL version 3](http://www.gnu.org/licenses/gpl.html)
+This project is released under the terms of the [GNU GPL version 3](http://www.gnu.org/licenses/gpl.html)

 ## Contributors
 * [Nathan Friedly](http://nfriedly.com)